 Champlain in Essex County, Virginia — The American South (Mid-Atlantic)

 Location.
-38° 0.775′ N, 76° 59.537′ W. Marker is in Champlain, Virginia, in Essex County.
-Marker is at the intersection of US 17 and VA 631 Lloyd's Road, on the right when traveling south on US 17.
-Touch for map.
-Marker is in this post office area: Champlain VA 22438, United States of America.
+Marker has been permanently removed.
+It was located near 38° 0.775′ N, 76° 59.537′ W. Marker was in Champlain, Virginia, in Essex County.
+Marker was at the intersection of US 17 and VA 631 Lloyd's Road, on the right when traveling Touch for map.
+Marker was in this post office area: Champlain VA 22438, United States of America.

 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Old Rappahannock Courthouse (approx. 2.8 miles away but has been reported missing); Early Settlement (approx. 3.9 miles away); Gouldborough Plantation (approx. 4.7 miles away); Rappahannock Indian Migration (approx. 6.1 miles away); Vauter's Church (approx. 6.6 miles away); Pissaseck Indians (approx. 6.8 miles away); Leedstown (approx. 6.8 miles away); Bountiful Marshes (approx. 7.1 miles away).
+At least 8 other markers are within 8 miles of this location, measured as the crow flies.
+Early Settlement (approx. 3.9 miles away); Layton’s Landing Wharf and Ferry (approx. 3.9 miles away); Gouldborough Plantation (approx. 4.7 miles away); Saunders’s Wharf (approx. 5.1 miles away); Rappahannock Indian Migration (approx. 6.1 miles away); Vauter's Church (approx. 6.6 miles away); John Pratt Hungerford (approx. 6.9 miles away); Bountiful Marshes (approx. 7.1 miles away).

 Also see . . .
 Biographical Directory of the United States Congress.
 (Submitted on April 27, 2008, by Bill Pfingsten of Bel Air, Maryland.)